AdBOOST/documentation/_posts/2017-02-05-batch-campaigns.md

 {% include image_tag.html url="/images/batch_campaigns/ValidForm.png" alt="Valid Form" style="" %}

 If you proceed with click to the <span class="btn btn-sm btn-primary"><i class="fa fa-save"></i> Check summarization & go to pattern setup</span> button, you will be presented with summarization of your campaigns structure.
+You can either accept it and procced to the patterns setup form or go back to the campaigns structure form and refine your setup.

 {% include image_tag.html url="/images/batch_campaigns/CampaignsReceipt.png" alt="Campaigns Receipt" style="" %}

+## Patterns setup

+Right after you continue to the patterns form, you will be presented with basic suggestions for your patterns.
+Default language of suggestions is english but you can play around and switch it by click to the national flag of your desired language at any time.
+You can stil drag & drop variables from the left panel or start typing into the inputs in ad and keyword patterns.

+As you can see, in this case, we have decided to create 6 campaigns, 3 for AdWords and 3 for Sklik.
+Together, we will cover 15 items with ads, from which 11 will be for AdWords and 9 for Sklik (5 overlapping items).
+Sklik Ad pattern is empty only because of english suggestion language (so you will not display english ads in czech republic), but can be provided at any time.